 This section guides you in choosing the paper and planning both the inner pages and cover to produce a high quality book.
 Fastbind Perfect binding system means freedom from special supplies.
 Here we tell you what you should consider for producing unique books.

 Fastbind Hot Melt EVA Technology

 Fastbind’s rotary EVA perfect binding system is a modern and unique solution to better binding quality in a cost efficient way.

 - The book block to be bound is inserted into the clamp equipped with stops which ensure accurate positioning and keep the block well knocked up.
 The clamp closes precisely to the block thickness and fixes it tightly.

 - The block is rotated spine up.
-The patented Fastbind paper grain opening system (PGO) breaks the paper surface and opens the paper fibre to increase the surface covered with adhesive.
+The exclusive Fastbind paper grain opening system (PGO) breaks the paper surface and opens the paper fibre to increase the surface covered with adhesive.

 - The adhesive penetrates from above and is forced into the spine of the book, directly into the paper fibre and between fanned sheets providing strong adhesion.